Tech Neck Treatment in San Diego

 Neck Pain After Phone Use

 Looking down at a device concentrates load at the lower cervical spine.
-Care takes pressure off the restricted segments and restores comfortable range of motion.
+Our neck pain chiropractic care takes pressure off the restricted segments and restores comfortable range of motion.

 Precise Care for a Modern Pattern

 Tech neck is one of the most common presentations Dr. Yossi Stein treats in Clairemont.
 Desk workers, developers, freelancers, and healthcare staff walk in with the same chain of restrictions building silently over years.
-He finds where the chain is locked and starts care the same visit.
+He finds where the chain is locked and starts there.

 Before chiropractic, Dr. Stein worked as an EMT and ski patroller.
 Every plan he builds is matched to what the individual body is carrying, not a generic protocol.